Add description, images, menus and links to your mega menu

 If there is one person out there we would back to know about Manchester United shirts, it is Andy Mitten.
 Having started the the United We Stand fanzine as a teenager, Andy has seen a whole host of different kits grace the Old Trafford pitch from the 80s up to present day.

-We caught up with football writer, Andy, to talk Manchester United home shirts, smart black kits and Norman Whiteside making him cry as part of our My First Football Shirt series.
+We caught up with football writer, Andy, to talk Manchester United home shirts, smart black kits and Norman Whiteside making him cry as.

 First-ever Adidas Manchester United Home Kit, launched in 1980.
 Man Utd Adidas Kit History: http://t.co/ub3qpjOjzD pic.twitter.com/7lBjCGp882